postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-overview.md

 You can create compile-time classes by annotating them with <xref:Metalama.Framework.Aspects.CompileTimeAttribute>.

+> [!WARNING]
-All compile-time code _must_ be strictly compatible with .NET Standard 2.0, even if the containing project targets a richer platform.
-We will explain why in the next section.
+> All compile-time code _must_ be strictly compatible with .NET Standard 2.0, even if the containing project targets a richer platform.
+Any code that is not strictly .NET Standard 2.0 will be considered run-time code.

 ### Scope-neutral code